borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 ### 5.4 Recapitulation [[C](#toc)]
 {: #recapitulation }
 -- Money systems have changed through history and current one has mayor flaw, it being centralized and having too much power in single place.
-That inevitable leads to corruption which results in high inflation, so we can say it is broken.
+That inevitable leads to corruption which ultimately results in high inflation, so we can say it is broken.
+Also as permissioned system and it is over controlling.
 Reason it was tolerated is that it was the best that existed at the time.
 But with new time come new technology that enabled better systems.
 From Store of Value perspective it should have lowest possible inflation.
 In this regard Bitcoin is in simple words just better money and overall good if we apply moral and ethical framework to it.<br>
 -- Hyperinflation and [currency collapses](https://ginifoundation.org/kb/fiat-currency-graveyard-a-history-of-monetary-folly/){:target="_blank"} are not exceptionally rare events.
 In fact, the average lifespan of a fiat currency is only about 35 years, which means these events happen much more frequently than many people realize.
 When viewed from civilization perspective we want store to last minimum our lifetime, better even longer for inheritance.
 Also many of societal problems arise from money, so fixing the money could improve the world, in part at least (meme: ***Bitcoin Fixes this!***).
 Money should be a **Fiduciary** system - legally and ethically bound to act in clients/users best interest and ahead of their own, duty to preserve good faith and trust.<br>
 -- As a Conclusion hope that this comprehensive review can arouse your curiosity and elevate critical thinking.
 And watch out from being stuck in echo chamber, always seek more opinions.<br>